 Unsupervised representation learning exploits abundant unlabelled data without manual annotation, making it attractive for industrial applications where expert labelling is costly.
 The dominant paradigm is contrastive learning, in which representations are trained by pulling features of similar point cloud views together and pushing dissimilar views apart.
 PointContrast~\citep{xie2020pointcontrast} and OcCo~\citep{wang2021occo} demonstrated that features learned via such pretext tasks transfer effectively to downstream segmentation.
 PointDC~\citep{chen2023pointdc} strengthens this through cross-modal distillation and super-voxel clustering, while GrowSP~\citep{zhang2023growsp} forgoes contrastive pairs entirely, learning semantics by clustering low-level geometric features and progressively growing superpoints.
 More recent methods such as Concerto~\citep{zhang2025concerto} and Sonata~\citep{wu2025sonata} introduce multi-modal contrastive learning and diagnose the geometric shortcut problem---the tendency of geometry-only models to collapse to low-level structural features rather than semantic representations.

-The principal limitation of current unsupervised methods is precisely the geometric shortcut problem: when tail-class points are geometrically indistinct from head-class pipes, contrastive or clustering objectives on geometry alone cannot separate them.
-In this study, Industrial3D provides a downstream benchmark for rigorously assessing how well unsupervised representations handle the fine-grained and highly specific geometry of industrial MEP components.
-Furthermore, whether such methods can transfer meaningfully to industrial scenes is also quantified in \Cref{sec:benchmark}.
+The principal limitation of current unsupervised methods is precisely the geometric shortcut problem: when tail-class points are geometrically indistinct from head-class pipes, contrastive or clustering objectives on geometry alone may not separate them.
+In this study, Industrial3D provides a downstream benchmark for assessing how well unsupervised representations handle the fine-grained and highly specific geometry of industrial MEP components.
+Whether such methods transfer meaningfully to industrial scenes is quantified in \Cref{sec:benchmark}.